GalaXy11232/GalaXy11232/README.md

-- 👋 Hi, I’m GalaXy
+- 👋 Hi, I’m GalaXy;
-- 👀 I’m interested making games
+- 👀 I’m interested in programming in general;
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript, HTML and Python;
-- 📫 How to reach me: Youtube: https://www.youtube.com/channel/UCwZsSNkhafoKo76kH0Dj-BA
+- 📫 How to reach me:
+ 	- Discord: GalaXy#5520